DecodingRaphael/xai/README.md

 This will:
 1. Process the example painting (`data/0_Edinburgh_Nat_Gallery.jpg`)
-2. Generate visualizations using 50 masks, 0.3 keep ratio, and feature resolution of 6
+2. Generate visualizations using 50 masks, 0.3 keep ratio, and feature resolution of 6.
+These parameters can be modified in the script for increasing accuracy.
 3. Run the analysis 3 times to ensure stability
 4. Integrate results from the 3 runs
 5. Save all outputs to the `output/` directory